Donate Cryptocurrency

 Cryptocurrency, and Bitcoin in particular, has received significant negative press for their supposed negative impact on the environment.
 Governments, organizations, and news outlets have all attacked Bitcoin for its impact on global climate change and excessive use of power.
 Headlines such as “Bitcoin mining is on track to consume all of the world’s energy by 2020” have commonly graced the covers of most mainstream media outlets over the past 8-10 years.

 While it is true that Bitcoin requires a significant amount of energy, the truth about its environmental impact is much more nuanced.
-In fact, when digging into the details further (see below), it’s becoming undeniable that Bitcoin has the potential to be a powerful tool for good in the fight against climate change and supporting underserved populations around the globe.
+In fact, when digging into the details further (see below), it’s becoming undeniable that Bitcoin is one of the most powerful tools in the fight against climate change and supporting underserved populations around the globe.

-Our team at TMA knows this because we put in the work to understand the complexities of Bitcoin and its environmental impact prior to deciding to accept it as a form of donation.
-Today, we wanted to share some key resources from our research about Bitcoin to help educate others about its potential to be used as a powerful tool for good.
+Our team at TMA knows this because we put in the work to understand the complexities of Bitcoin and its environmental impact.
+Today, we want to share some key resources from our research on Bitcoin to help educate others about its potential to be used as a powerful tool for good.

 Articles: